 Time flies.
 And so too can the term for a surety bond, which is typically one year.
 It’s critical that you stay vigilant and get out ahead of—way ahead of—those fast-arriving renewal dates because a lapse in bond coverage can have big repercussions.

-We recommend beginning the bond renewal process well in advance of expiration: 60-90 days if you can swing it.
-This is to ensure that not only do you give yourself and your customer enough time to work through the renewal process, but also the provider and obligee.
+We recommend beginning the bond renewal process well in advance of expiration: 60-90 days if possible.
+This is to ensure that you not only give yourself and your customer enough time to work through the renewal process, but also the provider and obligee.
 It’s not uncommon for these parties to be backlogged due to renewal congestion or shortened holiday hours.

 Help Your Customer Save Money at Renewal

-Underwriters take into account a number of risk factors when determining premium rates for surety bonds.
+For most bonds, the amount paid for the original bond will be the same upon renewal.
+However, underwriters take into account a number of risk factors when determining premium rates for surety bonds.
 Among these factors is the risk that your customer presents in terms of their ability to reimburse the surety if a claim is made.
-In fact, it’s often the factor that has the most sway.
+Minimizing these risk factors provides your customer the opportunity to obtain a better premium rate.

 So if your customer’s premium rate was high last year, it’s important to remind them that improvements in credit scores or overall financial stability will likely reduce their bond renewal rate.
-Not all bond types require an underwriter’s review of your customer’s finances, but for those that do, the ability to demonstrate improvements can result in significant savings.
+Not all bond types require an underwriter’s review of your customer’s finances.
+For those that do, the ability to demonstrate improvements can result in significant savings.